Let's Finish Strong

 - Urgent visits are always available during business hours:

-Be sure to keep track of your favorite recreation facility schedules and hours on their website.
+Be sure to keep track of your favorite recreation facility schedules and hours on the today’s facility hours page.

 University Health Center

-- University Health Center: will operate on its regular schedule through December 24, 2025
+- University Health Center will operate on its regular schedule through Friday, May 22

 - Emergency and After Hours Information